Call (866) 623-9500 2008 N Garey Ave, Pomona, CA 91767

 About Our Courageous Minds Workshops

-We support you in this journey through a combination of practical, evidence-based safe storytelling training in a series of workshops, along with group discussions and sharing.
-We will help you prepare and tailor your story in a non-judgmental and effective way.
-This is a safe, constructive and encouraging process.
+We support you in this journey through a combination of practical, evidence-based safe storytelling training in a series of workshops with group discussions and guided reflection.
+You will learn how to shape your story in a way that feels safe, empowering, and impactful.

 Your story has the potential to affect positive change, both for yourself and if you do decide to share, for the audience listening.
-After participating in the workshop series, speakers have the opportunity to share their story in a variety of settings including high schools, colleges, parent groups, community forums, civic groups, professional conferences, and more.
+After participating in the workshop series, you will have opportunites to share your story in a variety of settings including high schools, colleges, parent groups, community forums, conferences, and more.

-• Bring the community together to engage in positive conversations about mental health.
+• Bring communities together for positive and meaningful conversations about mental health.

-If you are interested in booking a Courageous Minds Speaker or panel to come and share at your community group or organization, fill out our form and we’ll be in touch!
+If you would like to invite a Courageous Minds Speaker or panel to your school, organization or community group or organization, please complete our request form and we will reach out to you soon!

 Get Involved